 Role-Based Access Control (RBAC) allows you to manage user permissions by controlling who can access or perform operations on specific objects in Firebolt.
-This guide provides a step-by-step process for setting RBAC in Firebolt.
+Firebolt supports RBAC at two different levels:

 Prerequisites